Etochang/ObsidianVault/Class Notes/CSE 434/Textbook/CH6 - The Link Layer and LANs.md

 A link-layer address is variously called a **LAN address**, a **physical address**, or a **MAC address**.

-No two adapters have the same address.
+No two adapters have the same address because IEEE manages the MAC address space.

+An adapter's MAC address has a flat structure and doesn't change no matter where the adapter goes.
+In contrast, IP addresses have a hierarchical structure and need to be changed when the host moves to a different network.